kanghuawu/MicroServices/big_data/kafka.md

 kafka-topics --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic twitterstream

 # print out topic
+kafka-console-consumer --bootstrap-server localhost:2181 --topic s --from-beginning

-kafka-console-consumer --zookeeper localhost:2181 --topic twitterstream --from-beginning
+kafka-console-consumer --zookeeper localhost:2181 --topic twitterstream --from-beginning Using the ConsoleConsumer with old consumer is deprecated and will be removed in a future major release.
+Consider using the new consumer by passing [bootstrap-server] instead of [zookeeper].

+# list all topics
+kafka-topics --list --zookeeper localhost:2181
 ```